 - 7 Handling Money

 - 10 (Signing) Contracts

 Owasp.org Email Accounts

-Owasp.org email accounts are provided for paid OWASP members and Chapter Leaders, if you do not have one and fall into one of these categories, submit your request to http://sl.owasp.org/contactus.
+Owasp.org email accounts are provided for paid OWASP members, Chapter Leaders, and Project Leaders.
+If you do not have one and fall into one of these categories, submit your request to http://sl.owasp.org/contactus.

 The standard format followed for email addresses is: email@example.com.

 Maintaining the web site is the most basic aspect of promoting an OWASP chapter.
-This is the place where people will be directed to when looking at our list of meeting locations by geographic region: https://www.owasp.org/index.php/Category:OWASP_Chapter
+This is the place where people will be directed, when looking at our list of meeting locations by geographic region: https://www.owasp.org/index.php/Category:OWASP_Chapter

 Part of holding free and open chapter meetings is making the information about your meetings (time and place) freely available.
 So that people don’t have to hunt around for your meeting information make sure to post the information on your wiki page as soon as the meeting is set.

 The local chapter web site should include at least: